The Spiritual Centre.co.uk

 Bruce Clifton

-The healing properties of the oak include but are not limited to:
+We have alphabetised this list of healing qualities of the Hawthorn tree solely for ease of reference, they include but are not limited to:

 1) Anti-bacterial